stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Cloudflare is trash, has always been trash, and will continue to be trash." by @[justkelly_ok](https://twitter.com/justkelly_ok/status/897519768323768320)

+"Is it okay to block millions of people from the Internet because it's your business model? #cloudflare #humanrights" by @[torproject](https://twitter.com/torproject/status/717794462387322885)

+"#CloudFlare classic from last year's defcon.
+Remember, most of CloudFlare's competitors don't block #Tor." by @[torproject](https://twitter.com/torproject/status/759445026711580672)

 "You probably got blacklisted by Cloudflare like a good amount of people" by @[Mertvyi_](https://twitter.com/Mertvyi_/status/1118550942394109957)

 "Only started today.
 I am definitely not a robot!" by @[TheReal_blue166](https://twitter.com/TheReal_blue166/status/1087778908324458496)